-Human Resource is considered the most significant component of an organization.
-So The failure of the Human Resource Management System of an organization extensively hinders the organizational progress.
-Managing the human resources of a company is one of the most important as well as a critical task.
-When an organization fails to manage its people in a proper way the achievement of the organizational mission and vision is greatly hampered.
-Also, a weak HR system results in an unstable working environment which causes serious employee dissatisfaction and also reduces the productivity of an individual employee as well as the whole team.
-Therefore, most organizations invest a huge amount of money and time to establish an effective Human Resource (HR) Management system.
+Human Resources is considered the most significant component of an organization.
+So The failure of the Human Resource Management System of an organization extensively hinders organizational progress.
+Managing the human resources of a company is one of the most important as well as critical tasks.
+When an organization fails to manage its people in a proper way, the achievement of the organizational mission and vision is greatly hampered.
+Also, a weak HR system results in an unstable working environment that causes profound employee dissatisfaction and reduces the productivity of an individual employee and the whole team.
+Therefore, most organizations invest a massive amount of money and time in establishing an effective Human Resource (HR) Management system.
 But still, numerous companies are failing to grow just because their HR system does not work well.
-Here are the seven reasons why the HR system fails in any organization.

 1. Micro-Level Management

 A leader can’t be everywhere.
 So it is not realistic for a leader to be involved in every single matter of the team.
-Besides, The flow of authority and accountability plays an important role in organizational discipline.
-The practice of micromanagement greatly hampers this discipline.
-Micromanagement is a sign of weak leadership because in this case, the subordinates feel that their leader loses his or her trust in them and they stop thinking, understanding, and realizing what they are doing.
-To know more about the adverse effect of micromanagement please read “How Micromanagement Destroy Your Team”.
+Besides, The flow of authority and accountability plays an essential role in organizational discipline.
+The practice of micromanagement significantly hampers this discipline.
+Micromanagement is a sign of weak leadership because, in this case, the subordinates feel that their leader loses their trust in them and stops thinking, understanding, and realizing what they are doing.
+To know more about the adverse effect of micromanagement, please read “How Micromanagement Destroy Your Team”.